Codysseus121/Codysseus121.github.io/README.md

 ### Dependencies

 This project uses Google fonts and Bootstrap font-awesome.
-These are loaded automatically.
+These are loaded via CDN.